Leissigen: History

 Leissigen is first mentioned in 1285 as Lensengne.
 In 1290 it was mentioned as Lenxingen.

 The oldest traces of a settlement in the area are scattered Bronze Age axes, daggers and swords.
 The first time the village appears in the historic record, during the Middle Ages, it belonged to the Herrschaft of Unspunnen-Rotenfluh.
-It was eventually inherited by the Freiherr of Weissenburg, who gave it to Interlaken Abbey in 1334.
-The village remained under the Abbey's control for almost two centuries.
+It was eventually inherited by the Freiherr of Weissenburg, who gave it to Interlaken Monastery in 1334.
+The village remained under the monastery's control for almost two centuries.
 In 1528, the city of Bern adopted the new faith of the Protestant Reformation and began imposing it on the Bernese Oberland.
-Lauterbrunnen joined many other villages and the Abbey in an unsuccessful rebellion against the new faith.
-After Bern imposed its will on the Oberland, they secularized the Abbey and annexed all the Abbey lands.
+Lauterbrunnen joined many other villages and the monastery in an unsuccessful rebellion against the new faith.
+After Bern imposed its will on the Oberland, they secularized the monastery and annexed all the monastery lands.

 The oldest village church was probably a wooden church from the 7th or 8th century.
 The probable wooden one was replaced with a stone building in the 9th or 10th century.
 The first stone church was replaced with an Early Medieval building in the 11th century.
 This second stone church was mentioned in the Strättliger Chronicle as one of the twelve churches around Lake Thun.
 The current building was built following a devastating fire in 1675.

 The traditional economy of the village was closely tied to the lake.
 Many of the villagers were fishermen or boat builders while others farmed the narrow margin between the lake and the mountains.
 That began to change in 1780 when a spa was built around mineral springs on the lake shore.
 The springs dried up in 1873, but a small tourist industry was established in the village.
 In 1887 a dock was built for the steam ships which transported people and goods across the lake.
 Today most of the jobs in the village are in small industry, small businesses or summer tourism.
 About two-thirds of the working population commute to jobs in nearby Interlaken or to the city of Bern.